-This MAb reacts with a 28kDa chain of HLA-DRB1 antigen, a member of MHC class II molecules.
+This MAb reacts with the beta-chain of HLA-DRB1 antigen, a member of MHC class II molecules.
 It does not cross react with HLA-DP and HLA-DQ.
-The L243 antibody recognizes a different epitope than the LN3 monoclonal antibody, and these antibodies do not cross-block binding to each other's respective epitopes.
 HLA-DR is a heterodimeric cell surface glycoprotein comprised of a 36kDa alpha (heavy) chain and a 28kDa beta (light) chain.
 It is expressed on B-cells, activated T-cells, monocytes/macrophages, dendritic cells and other non-professional APCs.
 In conjunction with the CD3/TCR complex and CD4 molecules, HLA-DR is critical for efficient peptide presentation to CD4+ T cells.
-It is an excellent histiocytic marker in paraffin sections producing intense staining.
+It is an excellent histiocytic marker in paraffin sections producing intense cytoplasmic staining.
 True histiocytic neoplasms are similarly positive.
 HLA-DR antigens also occur on a variety of epithelial cells and their corresponding neoplastic counterparts.
 Loss of HLA-DR expression is related to tumor microenvironment and predicts adverse outcome in diffuse large B-cell lymphoma.